 Permissible uses of information

-Subject to any restrictions in Union law, ACER and ESMA (the parties), may use non-public information obtained from each other under this MoU for the purpose of its regulatory responsibilities under applicable Union legislation.
+Subject to any restrictions in Union law, ACER and ESMA (the parties) may use non-public information obtained from each other under this MoU for the purpose of its regulatory responsibilities under applicable Union legislation.

-ACER and ESMA recognise that while information is not to be gathered or shared by them under the auspices of this MoU for enforcement purposes, subsequently they may want to use the information for enforcement purposes, under the competences attributed to them under applicable Union Legislation.
+ACER and ESMA recognise that, while information is not to be gathered or shared by them under the auspices of this MoU for enforcement purposes, subsequently they may want to use the information for enforcement purposes, under the competences attributed to them under applicable Union legislation.
 In cases where one of the parties seeks to use information obtained under this MoU for enforcement purposes, including in conducting investigations or bringing administrative proceedings, prior consent must be sought from the requested party.

 Article 9